Baharak-Eslamiii/HeartBeatAndEkgAnimations/README.md

 ## About the project

-This project features three interactive animations that simulate the heart beat, EKG readings, and a 3D flip button that plays a heartbeat sound when clicked, that uses  basic technologies. **(actually, this trick is for front-End beginners)**.
+This trick features three interactive animations that simulate the heart beat, EKG readings, and a 3D flip button that plays a heartbeat sound when clicked, that uses  basic technologies. **(actually, this trick is for front-End beginners)**.

 <!-- SCREEN SHOT -->